nivertech/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 |Maryland 	|[Trips Taken on Public Transit by Transit Type - Monthly Total Trips](http://catalog.data.gov/dataset/trips-taken-on-public-transit-by-transit-type-4abd1)|[Portal](https://apps.axibase.com/chartlab/fd596ed9)|
 |Iowa 		|[Employee Compensation by Industry in Iowa](http://catalog.data.gov/dataset/employee-compensation-by-industry-in-iowa)|[Portal](https://apps.axibase.com/chartlab/f5eae012)|

-If you would like to view a data.gov dataset with installing the ATSD software, please [contact us](https://axibase.com/feedback/) and we would be happy to add it to this table!
+If you would like to view a data.gov dataset without installing the ATSD software, please [contact us](https://axibase.com/feedback/) and we would be happy to add it to this table!

 ###Action Items###
 ------------------